Important Concepts In Qt Quick - The Visual Canvas

 In almost all cases, the visual parent is identical to the ownership-parent.
 See the documentation about the Visual Parent for more in-depth information on the topic.

-Modern computer systems and devices use OpenGL to draw graphics.
+Modern computer systems and devices use graphics processing units or GPUs to render graphics.
 Qt Quick can leverage this graphics hardware by using graphics APIs like OpenGL.
 The default graphics adaptation for Qt Quick requires OpenGL and it is used to display applications developed with Qt Quick in QML.
 In particular, Qt Quick defines a scene graph which is then rendered.
-See the documentation about the Scene Graph for in-depth information about the concept of a scene graph and why it is beneficial, and about the scene graph implementation provided by Qt Quick.
+See the documentation about the Scene Graph for in-depth information about the concept of a scene graph and why it is beneficial, and about the scene graph adaptations provided by Qt Quick.

 © 2023 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.